 They would be just that - an idea and a bank account deep in the red.
 We need leaders to guide us, but leaders need people to support their vision, give it strength and momentum as they grow and move forward.

 We are the people.

-However small the difference you believe you can make in creating that world we live in, it is essential in creating change as it is having the fortune to have strong leaders in our community.
-We can sit around and complain or we can play a role, however small in budding a new world.
+However small the difference you believe you can make in creating the world we live in, it is (as) essential in creating change as it is having the fortune to have strong leaders in our community.
+We can sit around and complain or we can play a role, however small in building a new world.

 So let's dance.